se2p/LitterBox/README.md

 To implement your own bug patterns, extend the `AbstractIssueFinder` class which implements an AST visitor.
 The `check` method is expected to return a set of all `Issue` instances encountered during the traversal.
-To enable ScratchBlocks output, use the `addIssue` method provided in the `AbstractIssueFinder`.
+Please use the `addIssue` method provided in the `AbstractIssueFinder`.

 To enable the check, register it in the `IssueTool` class.
 Add it to the `generateSmellFinders()` method via `registerSmellFinder(new NewFinder, smellFinders)` for smell finders or to the`generateBugFinders()` for bug finders via `registerBugFinder(new NewFinder, bugFinders)`.